kuche1/c_libs/README.md

 (just an idea) if there is an errno it always needs to be printed or\
 included in the returned string

+(TODO) make another library that wraps around stdandard functions\
+and checks for errno and prints that errno (and then maybe we could\
+use enums for errors)

+(TODO) maybe use "error level" which translates to "at which level do we\
+want to propagate errors", something like 0(never panic) 1(panic but only when\
+errors are theoretically impossible) 2(panic when the programmer made a mistake)\
+3(always panic)

 ### includes

 includes are ordered by length